JackFallows/Flask-Svelte-Wishlist-App/readme.md

-# Wishlist web app written in Python/Flask with a Svelte frontend
+# Wishlist web app written in Python/Flask with a Svelte and Tailwind frontend

 Build client code with:
 ```